About Miniature Scales

 Highly and accurately detailed to exact scale miniatures are called finescale, a term that appears mainly in dollhouse and model railroad miniatures.

-Collectibles in Mixed Scales
+Collectibles in mixed scales

 Watch out!
 Some collectables use different scales within the same range.
 A popular series of Christmas villages mixes buildings in approximately HO (1:87) or S railway (1:64) scale with trains in O scale (1:43 to 1:48, common for Christmas and toy trains).
 The same village may have vehicles slightly larger than O scale with people who are G scale (1:20 to 1:25).
 Confused?
 Mixed scales make it hard to match your set unless you know the scale.